 Yes, your drinking water is safe.
 Water treated and distributed by the Water Authority of Dickson County (WADC) meets all the Environmental Protection Agency's (EPA) health standards.
-In 2017, we conducted tests for more than 80 contaminants that might be found in drinking water.
+In 2018, we conducted tests for more than 80 contaminants potentially found in drinking water.
 As you will see on the attached chart, there were only 10 contaminants found in our water supply, and they were at levels determined safe by the EPA.
-The State and the EPA also require that we test our water and report the findings on a regular basis to ensure that safety and quality standards are achieved.
-The WADC always meets each of these requirements.
+The State and the EPA also require that we test our water and report the findings on a regular basis to ensure the water achieves safety and quality standards.
+WADC always meets each of these requirements.
 We continually strive to maintain and improve the water you drink because our families drink it, too.